 overflow becomes a concern.
 There are proposals to add range

-extension thunks to x86-64, which would rely on the linker being able to
+extension thunks to x86-64, which would require the linker to identify

 Recommendation for future architectures